Meet our Keynote Speakers for AMEF 2026

 Keynote Speaker 2

-Prof Thanasis Stengos, University of Guelph
+Prof. Thanasis Stengos, University of Guelph

-We are honored to welcome Professor Thanasis Stengos as a keynote speaker at AMEF 2025.
+We are honored to welcome Professor Thanasis Stengos as a keynote speaker at AMEF 2026.
 Thanasis Stengos is a Professor at the Department of Economics at the University of Guelph, where he held a University Research Chair between 2014 and 2019.
 He received his B.Sc. and M.Sc. in Economics from the London School of Economics and Ph.D. from Queen's University.
 His areas of expertise revolve around econometric theory and application, nonparametric methods, empirical growth, and empirical environmental studies.
 He currently serves as Associate Editor of the Journal of Applied Econometrics, Empirical Economics, Economics Letters and he is co-editor of the Review of Economic Analysis.
 His research has been published in journals including the Review of Economic Studies, European Economic Review, International Economic Review, Economic Journal, Journal of Monetary Economics, Journal of Econometrics, The Review of Economic and Statistics, Journal of Applied Econometrics, Journal of Business and Economic Statistics, Journal of Economic Growth, among others.

 © AMEF Conference.
 All Rights Reserved.